0xStarlight/0xStarlight/README.md

 ![image](https://user-images.githubusercontent.com/59029171/162222621-7e7fbad3-4f33-4964-94a8-6f6189e97142.png)

 # Achievements
+- ⚡ Achieved the rank of 141/6483 teams at HackTheBox Cyber Apocalypse 2023 CTF competition with Activate Windows.
+- ⚡ Achieved the rank of the top 20 teams at Standoff365 2023 CTF competition with Activate Windows.
 - ⚡ Achieved HackTheBox HallOfFame top 50 and top 2 in India (2022)
 - ⚡ Achieved the rank of 13 at DEADFACE 2022 CTF competition with Activate Windows
 - ⚡ Achieved the rank of 32 at Synack 2022 CTF competition with Activate Windows